JamesBremner/so77307162/README.md

 ![image](https://github.com/JamesBremner/so77307162/assets/2046227/b9b7efe5-10a4-44f7-88ed-f00b098c5be6)

 The File menu allows user to select input and the regions that will be processed.
+[Detailed Documentation](https://github.com/JamesBremner/so77307162/wiki/Input-file-format)

 The Edit menu allows user to edit the parameters controlling which localities can shere their land takes.